 Drinks in the coolest pub in Dublin

 After a dinner there, we went to another, slightly different pub – The Porterhouse.
-It’s one of the rare pubs in Dublin that doesn’t serve Guinness and the reason is in a range of crafted beers they’re producing themselves.
-There were some guys playing at one of the tables and the atmosphere was really nice and friendly.
+It’s one of the rare pubs in Dublin that doesn’t serve Guinness, and the reason is in a range of craft beers they’re producing themselves.
+Some guys were playing music at one of the tables, and the atmosphere was really nice and friendly.
 I’m definitely recommending it for drinks while in Dublin.